 Good Hiding Skills - while your kids aren't looking, go outside and hide the ice cubes for the scavenger hunt in the snow.

-Depending on your kids ages, you might want to make them a map to use to find the hearts, or you could give them clues or riddles to solve to find the hidden ice cubes.
+Depending on your kids ages, you might want to make them a map to use to find the ice cube hearts, or you could give them clues or riddles to solve to lead them to the hidden ice cubes.

-Bundle-up - go outside and enjoy your snow day ice cube scavenger hunt!
+Warm Clothes to Bundle-up - now go outside and enjoy your snow day ice cube scavenger hunt!

 You can find some fun facts about ice to add an educational component to the ice cube scavenger hunt at Go on An Ice Cube Treasure Hunt on NWF.org.